BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

       caption: Access to error details for problem-solving.
     - file: offline-error
       alt: A screen showing error details
-      caption: If the receiving Lightning wallet is offline, let the user know how to address this problem.
+      caption: If the receiving lightning wallet is offline, let the user know how to address this problem.
 imagesReview:
     - file: confirm
       alt: Invoice approval screen